Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-makes-the-world-go-round.md

 }
 ```

-We make the font-size really big and set our starting emoji 🌎 on our [pseudo](https://daily-dev-tips.com/posts/css-pseudo-elements/) after class.
+After class, we make the font size big and set our starting emoji 🌎 on our [pseudo](https://daily-dev-tips.com/posts/css-pseudo-elements/).

-Then we set our animation to be `world`, for a duration of 1 second and loop forever!
+Then we set our animation to be `world`, for 1 second and loop forever!

 All we need to do now is make the `world` animation: